dethebera/100-days-of-web-development/README.md

 # ✅ Day 56 to 66 -  Redux

 One of the best ways to learn about something is to get the info from the official site itself.
 But to sum it all up - Redux is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
-On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger.
+On top of that, it provides a great developer experience, such as live code editing combined with a time-traveling debugger.
 (Source: redux.js.org)<br>

 - [Tutorial - Reading](https://redux.js.org/tutorials/index)- 3 Hours<br> Follow the order shown in the picture.
-The tutorial follow top to down approach explaining about Redux in the correct order.
+The tutorial follows top to down approach explaining Redux in the correct order.

 <img src="redux.png" alt="post example" width="450px" height="300px">